tableaux-conf/web/tableaux-2025/index.md

 TABLEAUX is the main international conference at which research on all aspects---theoretical foundations, implementation techniques, systems development and applications---of tableaux-based reasoning and related methods are presented.

-The next TABLEAUX will take place in Reykjavík, Iceland from September 29 to October 3rd 2025.
+The next TABLEAUX will take place in Reykjavík, Iceland from September 27 to 29 of October 2025.

 [Click here](https://icetcs.github.io/frocos-itp-tableaux25/tableaux/) to access the homepage.